 The owner of this modern loft was attracted to the idea of pastel colors and an eclectic mix of styles but did not know if it was possible to incorporate these ideas into a modern space.
 With the use of subtle pastel watercolor paintings and a combination of different furniture styles, Kimberly Demmy Design was able to successfully integrate a unique mix of pieces into a timeless modern space.

-This bedroom has enough character for an episode of Downton Abbey.
+This master bedroom has enough character for an episode of Downton Abbey.
 The new fireplace is clad with steel, softened on each side by reflective sideboards and a silk wall covering – Maven Interiors